raj-gun/NonSysID/NonSysID-i/README.md

 ## Prediction Equivalence

 Conventional ARX and NARX model simulation may recursively use previously predicted outputs.
-In contrast, an ARX-i model contains no output-feedback regressors.
+In contrast, an input-only model contains no output-feedback regressors.

 Therefore: